-Swindon Circles community participation
+Swindon Circles Community Participation

-Swindon Circles is focused on mobilising the capacity of local people to build networks and connections in order to reduce loneliness and isolation.
+Swindon Circles befriending is focused on mobilising the capacity of local people to build networks and connections in order to reduce loneliness and isolation.
 The service is not designed to replace care services, but instead, add value through companionship, community participation and new networks.
 There are a number of projects within Swindon Circles which nurture community connection and participation.

 At the centre of Swindon Circles are our wonderful volunteers.
 The team have many volunteering opportunities and offer a flexible and inclusive approach.
-We are committed to making sure our Volunteers feel part of the team, are clear on their role and are continuously supported through training and supervision.
+We are committed to making sure our volunteers feel part of the team, are clear on their role and are continuously supported through training and supervision.

-Volunteers are required to provide 2 references and undergo a DBS check before they can begin work.
+Volunteers are required to provide two references and undergo a DBS check before they can begin volunteering.
 Our volunteering opportunities are restricted to those aged 16 or over.